New Book! Appearances and Readings

 The new poetry book is here!
 Driving with the Dead is available from the University Press of Kentucky.
-The book is now ready for pre-order on Barnes and Noble and on Amazon.
+The book is now available on Barnes and Noble and on Amazon.
 Also ready for Nook and Kindle!
 Locally, look for the book at Mr. K's Johnson City, Barnes & Noble, Johnson City, I Love Books, Kingsport, and The Merc at Emory & Henry College.

 "In an interview, the late Seamus Heaney once spoke of how the voices in his poems rose up from the ground on which he stood.
 So it is with Jane Hicks's poems in her new collection.
 They come together in 'Summer Rain' as a 'pooling of memory,' Even the ancient oaks have voices in this poem, and why shouldn't they?
 They are ancestors, too.
 Hicks's poems gather up the stories of family, those lost in war, a child killed by a boulder from an illegal strip mine, even the Opry's pickers and singers.
 Around them the mountains 'hold the sky where it belongs.'
 They hold these poems where they belong, as well, the bedrock of Hicks's language and vision." -- Kathryn Stripling Byer, former North Carolina poet laureate

 "Hicks knows the idiom and flavor (and humor) of the mountains...
 This is a strong collection whose vitality derives from its crisp and particular language, its ample detail, its sense of perspective and wholeness, ultimately its artful rendering of experience that are authentically and memorably human.
 [These poems] are an appreciation of the sorrows and complexity of life not only in Appalachia, but anywhere." -- Richard Taylor, former Kentucky poet laureate

 Bristol Public Library: April 13, 2014 2:00.
 Jane will read along with friends, Janice Hornburg and Gretchen McCroskey to celebrate National Poetry Month.